-Students should carefully consider the inherent requirement statements and think about whether they may experience challenges in meeting these requirements during the course.
-If you think you may experience challenges related to your disability, chronic health condition or any other reason, you should discuss your concerns with the Physiotherapy Course Coordinator.
+Students should carefully review the inherent requirement statements and consider whether challenges may arise in meeting these requirements during the course.
+Students who anticipate challenges related to a disability, chronic health condition, or any other reason are encouraged to discuss their concerns with the Physiotherapy Course Coordinator.

-Students with a disability or chronic health condition will be able to have reasonable adjustments made to enable them to meet the inherent requirements.
-There may also be other considerations, such as cultural or religious considerations, that may impact your capacity to meet an inherent requirement and may require adjustments.
-However, any adjustments must not fundamentally change the nature of the inherent requirement.
-In many cases, health conditions and disabilities will not be a concern, provided the student is managing their condition effectively, receives the appropriate care and reasonable adjustments necessary to study and to work safely in a clinical environment.
-Indeed, many students with a wide range of impairments, illnesses and health conditions successfully achieve the required standards of knowledge, skills, and behaviours to become a physiotherapist and practise at the high level required to ensure patient safety.
+Students with a disability or chronic health condition can access reasonable adjustments to enable them to meet the inherent requirements.
+Other factors, such as cultural or religious considerations, may also impact the ability to meet an inherent requirement and may require adjustments.
+However, any adjustments must not fundamentally alter the nature of the inherent requirement.
+In many cases, health conditions and disabilities do not pose significant barriers, provided the condition is effectively managed, appropriate care is received, and reasonable adjustments are implemented to support safe study and work in a clinical environment.

+Many students with a wide range of impairments, illnesses, and health conditions successfully meet the required standards of knowledge, skills, and behaviours to become physiotherapists, demonstrating the high level of competence necessary to ensure patient safety.

-Some prospective students and some existing students may not be able to progress with their studies, even with an appropriate range of adjustments and support in place due to failure to meet these inherent requirements.
-Reasonable adjustments may be made to the way that standards are assessed or performed (except where the method of performance is part of the competence to be attained), and to how curricula and clinical placements are delivered.
+Some prospective students and some existing students may not be able to progress with their studies, even with an appropriate range of adjustments and support in place, due to failure to meet these inherent requirements.
+Reasonable adjustments may be made to the way that standards are assessed or performed (except where the method of performance is part of the competence to be attained) and to how curricula and clinical placements are delivered.